robbmj/PHP-Fork/README.md

     sudo ./configure --enable-pcntl && make

-NOTE: I did not install this version, if you want to issue this command instead: `sudo ./configure --enable-pcntl && make install`
+NOTE: I did not install this version, if you want to both build and install, issue this command instead:

+    sudo ./configure --enable-pcntl && make install

-Also it seams to be a common problem (Debian and Fedora) that the PHP configure script complains about a missing libxml so file.
+Also, it seams to be a common problem (Debian and Fedora) that the PHP configure script complains about a missing libxml so file.
 If you run into that issue have a look at this <a href="http://ubuntuforums.org/showthread.php?t=836133">thread</a>.

 The solution should be similar with yum:

-    yum search available | grep libxml
+    yum list available | grep libxml
     yum install libxml2-dev

 After you have installed the xmllib rebuild PHP.